-Entrepreneurial self-efficacy (ESE) – understood as the conviction that one is capable of performing successfully the various roles and tasks of entrepreneurship (McGee et al., 2009) – and risk perceptions (Simon et al., 2000) are deemed as major determinants of entrepreneurial outcomes and decision-making.
+Entrepreneurial self-efficacy (ESE)—understood as the conviction that one is capable of successfully performing the various roles and tasks of entrepreneurship (McGee et al., 2009)—and risk perceptions (Simon et al., 2000) are deemed major determinants of entrepreneurial outcomes and decision-making.
 Cognitive evaluations of the self and the environment, in fact, lie at the core of EI and entrepreneurial behavior (Bandura, 1997; Stroe et al., 2018).
 Consistently, a substantial body of literature suggests that education fosters EI by increasing ESE (Bae et al., 2014; Wilson et al., 2007; Zhao et al., 2005).
 Education, in fact, enhances ESE by positively affecting its determinants (Bae et al., 2014), as well as perceived know-how (Davidsson, 1995).
-Such psychological attributes are important antecedents of individual-level entrepreneurial behavior (Sieger et al., 2013) because the perceptions of an individual about his own ability to successfully perform a task – the very definition of self-efficacy – affect his/her behaviors, level of effort, and perseverance (Chen et al., 2001).
+Such psychological attributes are important antecedents of individual-level entrepreneurial behavior (Sieger et al., 2013) because the perceptions of an individual about his or her own ability to successfully perform a task—the very definition of self-efficacy—affect his or her behaviors, level of effort, and perseverance (Chen et al., 2001).
 In addition, education facilitates the development of coping strategies for dealing with failures and complications (Stumpf et al., 1987), thus increasing the perceived feasibility of entrepreneurial behavior.

-ESE also increases perceptions of desirability and feasibility of entrepreneurial behavior – and thus EI – through another mechanism, i.e. by affecting the subjective evaluation of chance and probability (Krueger & Dickson, 1994) related to the environment.
-Risk, in fact, is implicit in entrepreneurship (Kuechle, 2013), so that taking risks is necessary in entrepreneurial contexts (Elston & Audretsch, 2011).
+ESE also increases perceptions of desirability and feasibility of entrepreneurial behavior—and thus EI—through another mechanism, i.e., by affecting the subjective evaluation of chance and probability (Krueger & Dickson, 1994) related to the environment.
+Risk, in fact, is implicit in entrepreneurship (Kuechle, 2013), so taking risks is necessary in entrepreneurial contexts (Elston & Audretsch, 2011).
 According to psychology research applied specifically in entrepreneurial contexts, an individual’s ESE is the most prominent determinant of such risk perceptions (Macko & Tyszka, 2009).
-In entrepreneurship, in fact, it is not possible to calculate the objective probability of success ex-ante, so that actors must rely on subjective estimates.
+In entrepreneurship, in fact, it is not possible to calculate the objective probability of success ex ante, so actors must rely on subjective estimates.
 In the context of entrepreneurship, a more pronounced perception of risks amplifies the salience of negative outcomes from entrepreneurial action (Zellweger et al., 2011), thus reducing its desirability and negatively affecting EI (Giordano Martínez et al., 2017).
-In addition, since entrepreneurial activities involve a number of skill-dependent tasks – i.e., over the results of which agents have some degree of control – such subjective estimates depend to a large extent on beliefs regarding one’s own abilities (Krueger & Dickson, 1994; Simon et al., 2000; Macko & Tyszka, 2009).
-As a result, ESE positively affects EI also by reducing the salience of entrepreneurial risks, thus increasing the desirability of entrepreneurial tasks.
+In addition, since entrepreneurial activities involve a number of skill-dependent tasks—i.e., the results of which the agents have some degree of control—such subjective estimates depend to a large extent on beliefs regarding one’s own abilities (Krueger & Dickson, 1994; Simon et al., 2000; Macko & Tyszka, 2009).
+As a result, ESE also positively affects EI by reducing the salience of entrepreneurial risks, thus increasing the desirability of entrepreneurial tasks.

 The relevance of the social context